OpenGPGPU/opengpu/README.md

 - Core Architecture : The project is building a GPU core based on the RISC-V Vector (RVV) extension.
 It includes fundamental execution units like Instruction Issue (Issue Stage), ALU, and FPU, along with parameter configurations for the Vector Register File (VRF) and VectorCore.
 - Instruction Set Support : Currently focuses on the RISC-V Vector (RVV) extension instructions.
 - Modular Design : The code structure demonstrates a modular approach with subdirectories such as core , dispatcher , fpu , and vector .
+- Memory Interface : Successfully migrated from AXI4 to TileLink protocol for better cache coherence support.
+Both ICache and GPUCache now use TileLink interfaces.

 ### Future Work
 To achieve a complete GPU functionality, beyond the existing foundation, the following aspects typically need to be considered and developed: